encodedcoderIIT/brain-tumor-segmentation/README.md

-# Tumor Detection Using Deep Learning Techniques
+# Brain Tumor Segmentation using the BraTS Dataset

 ## Problem Statement: